stgm/scientific-programming-1/10 Numbers/35 Goldbach/10 Goldbach.md

 # Goldbach

 Schrijf een programma dat laat zien dat het vermoeden van Goldbach correct is voor de even getallen tot en met 1000.
+Write a program that proves Goldbach's conjecture to be true for all even numbers up to and including 1000.

 	# python goldbach.py
 	16 = ...